zacmathe/ltkinetics/README.md

 In example 2, we demonstrate the funciton `set_ks`, which allows the modification of the default LT kinetic constants:
 ![ex2-result1](examples/ex2-result1.png)

-In example 3, we do the same thing as example 1, but separate still-bound MoFe(red)•FeP(ox,ADP) species
+In example 3, we do the same thing as example 1, but separate still-bound MoFe(red)•FeP(ox,ADP) species:
 ![ex3-result1](examples/ex3-result1.png)

 ## Requirements
-This package was written in python 3.7 and may not be compatible with previous versions of python.
-Your python version can be checked with `python3 --version`
+ltkinetics was written in python 3.7 and may not be compatible with previous versions of python.
+Your python version can be checked with `python3 --version`.

-The package depends on NumPy and SciPy.
+This package depends on the NumPy and SciPy libraries.
 The examples additionally use Matplotlib for plotting.

-If you have not yet set up a python environment with NumPy and SciPy, this is easily accomplished on most platforms using [anaconda](https://docs.anaconda.com/anaconda/install/)
+If you have not yet set up a python environment with NumPy and SciPy, this is easily accomplished on most platforms using [anaconda](https://docs.anaconda.com/anaconda/install/).

 ### Disclaimer